 The PlayStation 5 has been out for over two years, and while it has performed admirably, some believe that the next generation of consoles arrived too soon.
 The limited supply of the PS5 made it challenging to get a hold of one in its early months, but sales have now stabilized.
+Now there are rumors of the PlayStation 5 Pro launch in Q4 of 2023, so let’s dive into the details of the upcoming console.

 There have also been few games that truly take advantage of the current hardware.
 In the coming years, we can expect to see more true next-gen games, and it seems that Sony is preparing the PS5 Pro to fully support these titles with maximum performance.